mui/material-ui/docs/src/pages/layout/hidden/hidden.md

 ---
+title: Hidden React component
 components: Hidden
 ---

 # Hidden

+<p class="description">Quickly and responsively toggle the visibility value of components and more with our hidden utilities.</p>

 All elements are visible unless **they are explicitly hidden**.
 To ease integration with our [responsive breakpoints](/layout/basics),